 It is then your worst nightmare is confirmed.
 Is the person who you will be sitting next to for the better part of the next day or night that beautiful petite blonde who smiled at you at check in?
 Is it the little old dear who will probably doze off five minutes into the flight?
 Maybe the nice gentleman who will say a polite hello then return to his book?
 Of course not, it’s the wide load you saw stocking up on snacks and burgers at the airport lounge to keep him going in between in flight meals!

 Obese passengers have been a source of controversy in the media and amongst travellers for a while now, with emotions and opinions running strong on either side of the debate.
 Regardless of your opinion on whether airlines should make obese people pay for two seats or not, the simple fact is you cannot fit a square peg into a round hole, or a fat man into a child size seat, and the airlines are increasingly shrinking the size of the spaces they expect people to squeeze into.
 At the other end of the spectrum there are an ever increasing number of severely and morbidly obese passengers expecting to fly.
-I know people come in all different shapes and sizes, and someone can still be large and fill up an airline seat with a very healthy level of body fat, but this isn’t as if we are talking about the naturally broad shouldered 6”5 guy who technically may be the same width as an obese person but has no physical control over his height and build, this is for those genuinely obese people who have full control over their eating habits.
+I know people come in all different shapes and sizes, and someone can still be large and fill up an airline seat with a very healthy level of body fat, but this isn’t as if we are talking about the naturally broad shouldered 6”5 guy who technically may be the same width as an obese person but has no physical control over his height and build, this annoyance is reserved for those genuinely obese people who have full control over their eating habits.